evabanegacom/Ruby-Capstone/README.md

 # Ruby-Capstone
-This is solo project about making or simulating some ruby linting codes This is done with a demonstration of some object oriented programming comcepts (O.O.P) Using classes and methods to declare or write the lints There's also the application of Rspec for demonstration and testing of these linting algorithms
+This is solo project about making or simulating some ruby linting codes that shows common errors This is done with a demonstration of some object oriented programming comcepts (O.O.P) Using classes and methods to declare or write the lints There's also the application of Rspec for demonstration and testing of these linting algorithms